 Truth About Fear of Broken Needles During Dental Anesthesia

 Fear of a broken needle during dental anesthesia is a real concern for some patients, and even for some clinicians, though it’s extremely rare with modern dental practice.
-Here’s a breakdown of why this fear exists, how realistic it is, and how to manage it.
+Here’s a breakdown of why this fear exists, its level of realism, and how to manage it.

 🔍 Is Needle Breakage During Dental Anesthesia Common?